Rebuilding the ART-13 Transmitters

 I decided that since 866A MV tubes were going to be used I should have a "viewing port" to watch the "blue glow" of the tubes.
 Full metering was also provided only because I happened to find a matching set of three meters in one of the junk boxes.
 A 5U4GB has to be used for the +400vdc due to that tube's rating being at a high enough current and operating voltage for that application.
 Since tube rectifiers were used, I provided the filament voltages with separate filament transformers.
 This allowed the tube rectifier filaments to be "on" at all times but to use the PTT from the ART-13 to apply the +HV and the +LV via the power transformers to the rectifier plates.
 This simulates the operation of the dynamotor starting up with actuation of the ART-13's PTT.

-+28vdc - Nemic-Lambda +27.5vdc rated at 10Amps, a small switching power supply of modern design.
++28vdc - Nemic-Lambda "Model PS-14-24" that provides +27.5vdc rated at 10Amps (peak rating is 20A,) a small switching power supply of modern design.
 Actually this power supply is a 24vdc power supply and is adjusted up to +27.5vdc using the voltage adjustment pot provided on the rear chassis of the unit.
 40mv of ripple regardless of load.
 RF quiet.
 Even so, all output wires must be shielded for RFI quite operation.

 Relays - Two 28vdc relays for ART-13 power ON and PTT function.